 In North America, the Israeli Chamber Project has appeared at Weill Recital Hall at Carnegie Hall, the Morgan Library & Museum, Merkin Concert Hall, Bargemusic, and at Symphony Space in New York City, the Morrison Artists Series in San Francisco, Carmel Music Society, The Clark Memorial Library at UCLA, and Ottawa’s Chamberfest, among others, and has been featured on NPR’s Performance Today and WQXR radio’s Young Artist Showcase.
 The ensemble’s debut CD, Opus 1, was released in 2012 to great critical acclaim.
 Writing for American Record Guide, Gil French noted “These players have to be heard to be believed”, and “These musicians…make music both as soloists and as an ensemble with the technical perfection of a Heifetz and the musicality of the most mature players.”

-Highlights of the 2013-14 season include three major New York appearances: two at Merkin Concert Hall, as a featured presentation of the Kaufman Center, and a third at Town Hall as part of Peoples’ Symphony Concerts.
-The ensemble tours Israel three times over the course of this season, welcoming world-renowned violist Tabea Zimmermann as a special guest on its December tour.
+Highlights of the 2014-15 season include two appearances at Merkin Concert Hall in New York, where the ICP is joined by Samuel Rhodes of the Juilliard String Quartet and Joshua Smith of the Cleveland Orchestra, respectively.
+The ensemble tours Israel three times over the course of this season, welcoming renowned violinist Liza Ferschtman as a guest on its March, 2015 tour.

 Continuing its strong commitment to education the ICP holds master classes for students at the Kaufman Center’s Special Music High School while continuing its relationship with a number of conservatories across Israel.
-Its programs will continue to feature new music, presenting the US Premiere of Zohar Sharon’s The Ice Palace, commissioned for the Israeli Chamber Project by the Adele and John Gray Endowment Fund and the world premiere of a work by Lowell Liebermann.
+Its programs will continue to feature new music, presenting the US Premiere of Jonathan Keren’s Infracta, commissioned for the Israeli Chamber Project by the Adele and John Gray Endowment Fund.

 The Israeli Chamber Project is dedicated to bringing a unique musical experience to a worldwide audience.
 To that end, we: